 Possible cons: This parenting style may be difficult and confusing for the child, and may draw disparaging remarks and attention from less liberal parents.
 Children may also strongly desire to identify with their biological gender, and preventing them from doing so can be destructive.

 Harmful parenting styles

-These parenting styles can lead to significant long-term emotional damage to children, and should be avoided.
+These parenting styles can lead to significant, long-term emotional damage and should be avoided.

 - Invasive, often pursuing involvement in a situation after they’ve been asked not to

 - Controlling, feeling the need to direct and dictate child’s future and outcomes

 - Refuses to let children make, and learn from, important mistakes that play a role in social development